Literature 1 and Communication (NC) Higher

 - Part Time

-During induction students will learn how to use the Virtual Learning Environment (VLE), Blackboard which is an integral part of the course delivery.
+During induction students will learn how to use the Virtual Learning Environment (VLE), Brightspace which is an integral part of the course delivery.

 The weekly classroom sessions are mandatory.
 You should allow at least two hours a week in order to complete the online component of this course.